What is a Focus Group?

 - Analysis of data may be time-consuming and challenging.

-- The group culture may intimidate or fail to energize participants, resulting in poorer data collection.
+- The group culture may intimidate or fail to energize participants, resulting in weaker data collection.